 Those of you who follow this blog will understandably be dubious that chap in this photo is me, but yes, I used to have hair.
 I would much rather have had a pic of the whole fish than of my ugly mug!
 It was September 1996 this was taken and little did I think then that only a little over a year later I would leave Scotland for good and relocate to the west of Ireland.

 I can vividly recall the battle with this leviathan.
 I hooked him on a 11cm Rapala in a pool on the lower Don in Aberdeen.
 A powerful upstream run left me in no doubt this was a big fish and the following 20 minutes were spent countering his head-shaking and runs.
 At no time did he show, staying deep all the time instead.
 One last run took him 30 yards below me and I could not follow due to trees on my bank.
 With no other option I piled on the pressure, sure the hooks would give way as I doubled the rod into him.
 Slowly, very slowly, I gained some line and I prepared the net.
 Inches were retrieved and still the fish did not show.
 I could have used some help but there was nobody else fishing that morning.
 Level with me now, I peered into the coloured water to catch my first glimpse of him but he kept me waiting right to the end.
 I sank the net into the water, tightened down the drag and heaved with all my might to pull the fish towards me.
 At last it showed just under the surface and I slackened off the drag again.
 I had thought I was battling a fish in the teens of pounds but it was clear I was into a much more impressive specimen.
-He made a short, stabbing run but it was clear that I had him beaten and this time I led him into the net without any fuss.
+He made a short, stabbing run but by then I had him beaten and this time I led him into the net without any fuss.

 These days, that fish would have been photographed and swiftly returned, but back then there was no thought of C&R. Dispatched, I lost all interest in carrying on so I headed for the car park with my prize.
 I was living in Fife back then but stayed in a flat in Aberdeen while at work in the mill there.
 Before returning to the flat I popped in to my parents to show them the fish.
 That is when the above photograph was taken.
 The fish was cut up and distributed to friends and neighbours.